Ticket of Leave (film)

 Ticket of Leave is a 1936 British crime film directed by Michael Hankinson and starring Dorothy Boyd, John Clements and George Merritt.
 It was made as a quota quickie at British and Dominions Elstree Studios by the British subsidiary of Paramount Pictures.
-The screenplay concerns a woman who joins forces with a criminal after he robs her flat.
 The title refers to the ticket of leave given to prisoners when they were released from jail.

+Plot

+Young ticket-of-leave man Lucky Fisher meets ex-chorus girl Lillian Waters, who intends to steal a valuable necklace from her society fiancé Sir Richard Groves, and forces her to take him on as her partner in crime.
+They steal the necklace and then decide to repent and quietly return it, leaving no-one the wiser.